Philippines President likens himself to Hitler

 Philippines President Rodrigo Duterte on Friday likened himself to the Nazi leader, saying he wants to kill millions of drug addicts, just as Hitler killed Jews during the Holocaust.

-"Hitler massacred three million Jews.
-Now there is three million, what is it, three million drug addicts (in the Philippines), there are," he said in a speech in his hometown of Davao City.
+"Hitler massacred 3 million Jews.
+Now there is 3 million, what is it, 3 million drug addicts (in the Philippines), there are," he said in a speech in his hometown of Davao City.

 "I'd be happy to slaughter them.
 At least if Germany had Hitler, the Philippines would have (me).
 You know my victims, I would like (them) to be all criminals, to finish the problem of my country and save the next generation from perdition."

-History counts the cost of Hitler's purges against "undesirables" at six million, the vast majority of whom were Jews.
+History counts the cost of Hitler's purges against "undesirables" at 11 million, 6 million of whom were Jews.

 World Jewish Congress President Ronald Lauder, in Israel to attend the funeral of former Prime Minister Shimon Peres, condemned the remarks.

 "These statements are revolting, and President Duterte must retract them and apologize," Lauder said.
-"We just marked the 75th anniversary of Babi Yar, the massacre of more than 33,000 Jews in Ukraine by Nazi Germany...
+"We just marked the 75th anniversary of Babi Yar, the massacre of more than 33,000 Jews in Ukraine by Nazi Germany. ...
 Now, the elected leader of the Philippines openly calls for the mass murder of people who are addicted to drugs.

 "Drug abuse is a serious issue.
 But what President Duterte said is not only profoundly inhumane, but it demonstrates an appalling disrespect for human life."